a-sit-plus/warden/README.md

 ```

 The (nullable) properties like patch level, iOS version or Android app version essentially allow for excluding outdated devices.
-Custom android challenge verification has been omitted by design, considering iOS constraints and inconsistencies resulting from such a customisation.
+Defining a custom logic to verify the attestation challenge for Android is unsupported by design, considering iOS constraints and inconsistencies between platforms resulting from such a customisation.
 More details on the configuration can be found in the API documentation

 #### A Note on Android Attestation